Back to Home

 keyword AI.

 You upload 500 documents to an AI tool.
-You ask: "What's the spec for the weld on part A-12?"
+You ask: "What are the key terms in our client agreement?"

-A keyword-based system finds documents containing "weld" and "A-12."
+A keyword-based system finds documents containing "client" and "agreement."
 It returns a paragraph.
 Maybe the right one.
 Maybe the one from the superseded version.
-Maybe the one about a different part with "A-12" in the title.
+Maybe the one about a different client with a similar name.

 Relational context,